Equipment Management

 FAQ

 Renting equipment is a straightforward process.
 However, before renting anything, take the time to research and analyse local rental services.
-Rent wisely: Inquire about the rental agreement to ensure that you understand it completely.
+Rent wisely and inquire about the rental agreement to ensure that you understand it completely.
 Ascertain that you understand the agreement’s maintenance component.
 Once you’ve received answers to your queries and are sure that you’ve chosen the best rental company for your needs, sign the agreement to rent the equipment.

 To lease equipment, you must first fill out an equipment lease application, which will take about 48 hours to get a reply.
 After receiving approval, you must carefully review the leasing agreement before signing.